Best Automated Network Diagram Tool (2026): 13 Compared

 Budget monitoring + mapping Domotz ($1.50/device/mo) or ManageEngine ($95/yr)

 Free and self-hosted LibreNMS for monitoring with basic maps.
+NetDisco for Layer 2 topology discovery.
 Scanopy Community Edition for documentation-focused mapping. draw.io for manual diagrams.
-All three are free.
+All free.

 What "Automated" Actually Means